New Age 2.0: It’s Time for an Upgrade

 So, obviously, in contrast to Louise Hay’s statement, giving money to people who need it helps them build wealth and wellbeing in the longterm.

 Does our mindset affect our ability to earn and retain money?
 Of course.
-But that doesn’t mean privilege doesn’t exist, or that people who are poor brought their financial hardship upon themselves.
+But that doesn’t mean privilege doesn’t exist, or that people who are poor brought their financial hardships upon themselves.

 So, moving forward, let’s definitely continue to look deeply at our limiting beliefs about wealth and prosperity so that we can open up to more abundance.
 But let’s also be aware that just as some people were born into more privilege than we were, others were born into far, far less.
 And, if we’re lucky enough to have a surplus of wealth, let’s share it whenever we can.